We use cookies on this site to enhance your experience.

 I received my PhD from the Department of Socio-Legal Studies at York University in 2018.
 Prior to joining Laurier, I was an Assistant Professor at University of Manitoba's Sociology and Criminology Department (2020-2021); from 2019-2020 I taught at Brock University's Sociology Department; and from 2018-2019, I held a SSHRC post-doctoral fellowship at Carleton University's Legal Studies Department.

+My broad research interests include legal regulation of gender, race and class; gendered violence; policing; courts; and, migration.
 The main focus of my research is on the legal regulation of human trafficking in Canada including legal and policy development, policing, prosecution and defence strategies.
 I am primarily interested in how the crime of human trafficking is being 'made' at the front-lines by police, legal actors etc., and what effects this has on sex workers, racialized groups, immigrants and other marginalized communities.
 I am a qualitative researcher with a methodological focus on court documents and trial transcripts.

 Roots, Katrin and Emily Lockhart.
 “To Protect and Responsibilize: Examining the Narratives of Youth in Human Trafficking Trials” Canadian Journal of Women and the Law.
 (2021)